germangar/whook/README.md

 *** **WARNING: on January 9 I changed the default behavior of the value in orders using base currency.
 When issuing orders in base currency the value will be nominal from now on.
-If you want to reproduce the old behavior you can add the keyword 'collateral' to your alert (This doesn't affect orders in USDT).** ***
+If you want to reproduce the old behavior you can add the keyword 'collateral' to your alert (This change doesn't affect orders in USDT).** ***